Our range of anchors, combined with our exclusive polyester pipeline saddle, provide unparalleled pipeline buoyancy control.

 The advancement of sophisticated pipeline stress analysis methods has resulted is far greater understanding of why pipelines fail and what can be done to prevent it.
 Collaborating with the world's premier pipeline engineering firms, Cyntech's designers developed a simple-but-effective method of reducing thermal expansion-induced overbend stresses.

 In addition to our standard buoyancy control anchor systems, it is now the standard practice of some of the most well know players in the pipeline industry to utilize our stress mitigation anchor systems, providing permanent protection against excessive stress, upheaval and buckling.
 Our stress mitigation anchor systems are implemented in much the same way as our standard anchor systems, but are designed to resist greater uplift forces and use specialized saddles to distribute those loads over a greater contact area of pipeline.

 Additionally, multiple anchor options are available which allow for anchorage in all types of geotechnical conditions, from extremely weak clays to solid rock.

 Our anchor systems can result in cost savings of up to 80 percent compared with traditional pipeline buoyancy control methods.

-As our anchors are lightweight and compact, materials, storage, transportation costs, and the need for personnel and equipment hours are all reduced significantly.
+As our anchors are lightweight and compact, materials, storage and transportation costs, as well as the need for personnel and equipment hours are all reduced significantly.
 Our exclusive systems also eliminate the need for concrete weights or concrete coated pipe to control pipeline buoyancy.

 When comparing the cost of Cyntech Group pipeline anchors versus concrete weight or bag weights, it is important to be accurate.

-In other words, the greater the pipe diameter, the greater the possibility of increased savings.
+In other words, the larger the pipe diameter, the greater the possibility of increased savings.